sooodos/Lifts-And-Workers/README.md

 ## Execution
 The easiest way to try this out is from some online pddl editor You can try this one http://editor.planning.domains/ or one of your choice.
-You have to give as the domain the domain file and as a proble file one of the problem files give or create your own problem file!
+You have to give as the domain the domain file and as a problem file one of the problem files give or create your own problem file!